AazeJetson/Jetson-Orbslam2-Python/README.md

 # ORB-SLAM2-PYTHON-GPU-RGBD

-This is a package of modified libraries and script used to make orbslam2 full python binding.
+This package combine modified libraries and script used to make orbslam2 cuda/rgbd easy to use with python.
-This was tested on fresh jetpack 4.5.1 install
+This package was tested on fresh jetpack 4.5.1 install.

 Each original license and name tag is kept in each package.
 If somethings was forgetten dont hesitate to advice me for making the expected change.